CTL Instructor Handbook

 - Grades must be kept in a secure location (e.g., password-protected encrypted computer, password protected encrypted flash drive, folder/directory in CometSpace aka Box.com, etc.).

 - FERPA guidelines prohibit release of students’ grades to anyone but the student, including students’ parents, friends, family, or classmates.
-Students may give written permission that parents may view their grades.
+Students may give written permission for parents to view their grades.
 Grades should not be sent by unencrypted email even with written permission from the student.

 - Official course grades are posted in Orion.
 These are the grades recorded on students’ transcripts.
-In addition, it is recommended to put all grades for exams, assignments, etc., on eLearning as a single point of reference for students.
+It is also recommended that all grades for exams, assignments, etc., be posted in eLearning as a single point of reference for students.
 Some benefits of doing so are:

 - Professor can grant access to TA for online recording of grades.